YaranaIotGuru/ESP32-Temp-Humidity-Firebase-Email-Alert/README.md

 ---

-For detailed instructions, refer to our [Wiki](https://yaranaiotguru.in).
+For detailed instructions, refer to our [Yarana Iot Guru](https://yaranaiotguru.in).

 Happy Monitoring! 🌡️✉️